Table of Contents

 - Posting often.
 Best practices dictate 1.5-3 posts per day for optimal results.

-Take inspiration from First Federal, a small, local bank in the Pacific Northwest who offers an incredibly people-focused Instagram experience:
+Take inspiration from First Federal, a small, local bank in the Pacific Northwest that offers an incredibly people-focused Instagram experience:

 Image credit: First Federal Instagram